TomasHubelbauer/net-ecosystem-review/README.md

 Use graphical icons instead of + and - signs.

-Remember the selected record in local storage and select it unless it was latest in which case default to latest.

-Add a search bar for filtering down the results inline.
-Fit a row between the matches which says how many non-matches are in-between them.

 Provide another view with a chart showing stars of each project on a line chart.

 Load notes for each item from README.md by parsing it and looking for headers